Lucy has bonded with her keepers

 proof that what they are saying is true.

-What is clear is that the Valley Zoo has not been able to solve Lucy's
+What is clear is that the Valley Zoo has not been able to resolve Lucy's

 conditions, lack of activity, and the frustration and stress of living